ericstolly/cipher/chapters/chapter-1-original-infection.md

-## Chapter 1 (Original Infection)
+## Chapter 1 (Original Entry)
-This chapter contains the breakdown of the original infection code used by Cipher-Panel.
+This chapter contains the breakdown of the original entry code used by Cipher-Panel.

 ### Introduction
-The original infection code is a very simple snippet of code that can be inserted into any FiveM script that is used as a payload to download the malicious code.
+The original entry code is a very simple snippet of code that can be inserted into any FiveM script that is used as a payload to download the malicious code.

 The normal method for the sharing of this is through leaked scripts uploaded by users that only intend to gain access and extort people for money.